A physician asks whether he can legally refuse treatment to a patient with an unpaid balance. Here are five legal considerations.

 The following is a question from a physician reader:

 Question:Can a practice legally refuse to treat a patient if they have an unpaid balance but they haven’t been officially dismissed from the practice?

 Answer: This issue was touched upon in an earlier blog in which I discussed terminating a patient from your practice.
 In all patient challenges, the most important goal is to avoid a claim of patient abandonment and assure that patient care is not neglected.
 Regardless of the reason for your issues with a patient, whether it’s unpaid bills, failure to follow advice, or mistreatment of staff, the same advice applies:

-1. Document any issues you are having with the patient.
 Make sure not to terminate a patient until there is evidence in the record of the problem(s).
 Patients should be provided with notice of such problem(s) and an opportunity to modify their behavior.
 If the particular patient’s issue is an unpaid balance, meet with the patient privately and discuss the issue.
 Can a payment plan be established?
-Can the patient demonstrate financial hardship that you are able to document?
-(See my blog on patient financial hardship) Document your meeting with the patient, the issues discussed, and the patient’s response.
+Can the patient demonstrate financial hardship that you are able to document.
+Document your meeting with the patient, the issues discussed, and the patient’s response.

 Like any other business, physicians should not be required to continue to offer services without payment.
 However, in medicine it’s not all about the bottom line.
 Take the time to properly handle each patient and to assure their understanding and continued medical care in order to best protect your medical practice.

 About the Author